What Can You Do With a Degree in Criminal Justice?

 Some employers additionally require knowledge or experience in the natural sciences, such as biology and physics, at least in some positions.
 A minor in science and a major in criminal justice or vice versa might be the ticket in these cases.

+Criminal justice majors who are interested in other law enforcement work can look forward to careers in crime scene investigation and forensic science.
 This can include jobs as a forensic science technician, a bloodstain pattern analyst, or a forensics ballistics expert.

 According to the Bureau of Labor Statistics, the median pay for police officers and detectives was $61,600 in 2016, the last year for which comprehensive statistics are available.
 "Median" means that half of those working in this field earned more than $61,600 and half earned less.
 More than 53,000 law enforcement jobs are expected to be added by 2026.